bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 A settings field is appended to the Settings > Reading screen where you can insert a link to the privacy and cookie policy page.

 ### Custom Styling
 Out of the box, the plugin includes a lightweight stylesheet.
 We suggest you implement it in your theme however.
-To prevent this plugin from loading its own stylesheet, just set the following constant in your theme:
+To prevent this plugin from loading its own stylesheet, just set the following constant in your wp-config file:

     // Don't load 'Ilmenite Cookie Consent' stylesheets define( 'ILCC_DEV_MODE', true );

+Note: The constant needs to be defined before the plugin runs.

 ### Changing the text
 To change the text in the banner, there is a filter available 'ilcc_consent_text'.
 To modify the accept button, the filter 'ilcc_accept_text' is also available.